sialaichai/robotic_chess/README.md

 The Vision system will propose a move (e.g., "Verify: e2e4?").

 Press ENTER to confirm or ESC to cancel/retry.
+(Vision may compute the wrong moves)

 Press R to reset if the camera did not capture any legal move.